matejc/nixmy/README.md

 You might want to take a look at [this blog post](http://blog.matejc.com/blogs/myblog/control-your-packages-with-nix-environments/)

-nixmy-revision
+nixmy revision
 --------------

- - `nixmy-revision` - return the git revision for unstable channel (`nixmy-update` uses this to rebase to `local` branch)
+ - `nixmy revision` - return the git revision for unstable channel (`nixmy update` uses this to rebase to `local` branch)
- - `nixmy-revision-14` - return git revision for stable 14.12
+ - `nixmy revision-14` - return git revision for stable 14.12

-nixmy-log
+nixmy log
 ---------

 `git log` the [brodul's](https://github.com/brodul) way, very useful when cherry-picking.